 - Fluid mechanics

-- Control circuits
+- Control circuits and electric machinery

 - Ship dynamics

-Employment Outlook and Salary Info
+Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts an employment growth of 17% for marine engineers and naval architects for the years 2010 through 2020.
-The BLS also notes that the median annual wage for these workers was $88,100 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) predicts an employment growth of 9% for marine engineers and naval architects for the years 2018 through 2028.
+The BLS also notes that the median annual wage for these workers was $92,560 in 2018.

 Two common types of graduate degrees available for aspiring marine engineers include a Master of Marine Engineering and a Master of Science (M.S.) in Marine Engineering and Naval Architecture.
 Each program lasts about two years and prepares students to provide advanced scientific and engineering principles to the technical craft of boat designing and construction.
 The point of many master's degrees in the field of marine engineering is to provide students with a pre-professional education and prepare them to enter the field directly as marine engineers.

 A bachelor's degree in marine engineering affords students the experience and knowledge they need to pursue a career in designing marine craft, allowing them to become anything from marine engineers to consultants for the manufacture of boats.
 Graduates may want to pursue a master's in the same field for further knowledge and experience.